One More Light: Commercial performance

 The album debuted at number one on the US Billboard 200, beating out Kendrick Lamar's Damn to the top spot by selling 111,000 copies in its first week with 100,000 of which coming from pure sales.
 This would gift the band its sixth number one album on the Billboard 200 and the first since 2012's Living Things.
 The band is one of only a few bands to ever score six or more albums to peak at the top spot of the US Billboard charts.
+In its second week on the Billboard 200, One More Light fell from numbers one to thirty respectively, after being ousted from the top spot by R&B singer Bryson Tiller's album, True to Self.

 One More Light debuted at number 4 in the United Kingdom, selling 16,100 copies in its first week.
 This would be the lowest charting album by the band in the country since their debut Hybrid Theory which also peaked at number 4.

 Elsewhere, it debuted and peaked in Japan at number six (19,300 copies), number one in Canada (12,000 copies) and number two in Germany (20,000 copies).
 It was the world's best selling album of the week ending on June 3, 2017.

-Track listingNotes Track listing and credits from streaming website Qobuz.